 2002: Patrick Roy of the Colorado Avalanche ties Terry Sawchuk's NHL record for career appearances by playing in his 971st game, a 3-3 tie against the Oilers at Pepsi Center.
 He finishes his career with 1,029 appearances, then an NHL record.

 On the same night, Cliff Ronning scores in overtime to give the Minnesota Wild a 4-3 victory against the Flames.
-The victory ends an 18-game winless streak in overtime (0-11-7) for the Wild, dating to March 2001.
+The victory ends an 18-game winless streak in overtime (0-11 with seven ties) for the Wild, dating to March 2001.